andrewgormley/educenter-hugo/exampleSite/content/english/rules/vcod/_index.md

 6\.2.3 – All binds/scripts that are not covered above will be reviewed on a case-by-case basis to see if they do give an advantage.

-6\.2.4 – Any abuse of the two monitor bug will be reviewed case-by-case by the cup supervisors and conflict team.
+6\.2.4 – Any abuse of the two monitor bug will be reviewed case-by-case by the cup vcod.gg Admin, Supervisors and Conflict Team.
 You should avoid using this bug at all costs, as it may result in the player receiving a yellow card and the clan forfeiting the match.

 **6.3 – Match Conflicts**